andresr27/kube-cluster/eksdemo/Readme.md

 # Set up Access to the cluster for tiller

 > kubectl apply -f rbac.yaml
 > helm init --service-account tiller

-Note: Tiller needs to be secure
+Note: Tiller needs to be secure:

 > run `helm init` with the --tiller-tls-verify flag.

 https://docs.helm.sh/using_helm/#securing-your-helm-installation

+See edit in Method 2 to ingnore insecure installation for the metrics-server deployed.

 > helm completion bash >> ~/.bash_completion
 > . /etc/profile.d/bash_completion.sh